earthrise-media/mining-detector/README.md

 * [Ghanaian detections data (GeoJSON)](data/outputs/44px_v2.8/mining_ghana_ashanti_v44px_v2.8_2017-2020.geojson)

 ## Running the Code
 This repo contains all code needed to generate data, train models, and deploy a model to predict presence of mining in a region of interest.
-Though the system could be ported to open platforms, creating datasets and deploying the model currently requires access to the [Descartes Labs](https://descarteslabs.com/) platform.
+While we welcome external development and use of the code, subject to terms of our open [MIT license](WIP link), creating datasets and deploying the model currently requires access to the [Descartes Labs](https://descarteslabs.com/) platform.

+As of January 21, 2022, the work is on hold, as we seek partners to support development toward an ongoing mine-monitoring alert system and data platform.
+If you are interested in partnering, please contact us at [info@earthrise.media](mailto:info@earthrise.media).

 ### Setup